daltonoscar0/Rule-Based-Tokenizer-and-Sentence-Segmenter-with-C-core/README.md

-# RULE-BASED TOKENIZER AND SENTNECE SEGMENTER WITH C++ CORE
+# RULE-BASED TOKENIZER AND SENTENCE SEGMENTER WITH C++ CORE

 ## Overview
 This is a C++ implementation of a text tokenizer and sentnece segmenter that processes natural language text into tokens and groups them into sentnences using a Finite State Machine (FSM) approach.